In a nutshell, you have three options for getting from Bangkok to Chiang Mai: bus, train, or flight.

 Chiang Mai International Airport is only four miles southwest of Tapae Gate, the entrance to the Old City and what is arguably the epicenter of the tourist area.
 Transportation from the airport in Chiang Mai to the Old City moat will take less than half an hour, depending on city traffic.

-If flying is the most efficient way of getting to Chiang Mai, bus is the least.
+If flying is the most efficient way of getting to Chiang Mai, the bus is the least.
 Although buses may cover the distance slightly faster and with fewer stops than the train, getting comfortable enough on the ride to sleep isn't included in the cheap ticket price.

 The cheapest buses depart from Khao San Road, the infamous Bangkok heart of the backpacker Banana Pancake Trail.
 Most travelers opt for the overnight bus to save a night of accommodation and a day of trip time.